As long as first impressions matter, website design will matter.

 So the first impression is critically important, and that hinges on design and spot-on messaging.

-Poor design leads to confusion, and nothing drives people away faster than confusion.
+Poor website design leads to confusion, and nothing drives people away faster than confusion.
 If the immediate, split-second impression is a little off, you’re outta there.
 There are plenty of pretty websites that don’t convert worth a hoot because of this.

 On the other hand, good design leads to clarity, and understanding at a glance, which is the litmus test for sticky websites.
 Instantaneous recognition of relevance.